Sleepyshot/The_ScrambLearner/README.md

 Description:
-In this game, the player is presented with a jumbled word and they must unscramble it to form the correct word.
-Upon successful unscrambling, the game will display the meaning of the word along with some other information on the word.
-The player will be rewarded with points dependening on how many guesses they used.
+In this game, the player is presented with a jumbled word and they must unscramble it to form the correct word.The game will display a definition to help aid the player in getting the correcr The player will be rewarded with points dependening on how many guesses they used.
 When the player reaches enough points the word difficulty increases.
+The player has 3 attempts before they lose a life and move on to another word in the list.
-The losing condition will be stars which will decrease for every word with 3 wrong guesses.
-When the player loses all three stars the game will save the players max points and diplay it on the leaderboard.
+Once the player reaches zero lives or the word list has ended the game will be over.

-I wanted to make a little word game to help with learning to program!
+I just wanted to create a little game to help solidify some knowledge of basic c# programming!